Jet004/appoint-me/README.md

 ## AppointMe

 ## TODO:

  - Auth:
     - implement auth checking and limiting routes/functionality
     - Check logged in status
     - Manage token refresh
     - Refresh token if access token expired but refresh token unexpired
+    - Implement middleware to check for logged in status and redirect to appropriate resource

  - Use Dialog for popup forms...
  - Chip/toast to confirm appointment booked